appbaseio/Docs/content/docs/reactivesearch/react-searchbox/quickstart.md

 );
 ```

-You can play with this example at [here](https://codesandbox.io/s/happy-thunder-pppzi?file=/src/App.js).
+You can play with this example over [here](https://codesandbox.io/s/happy-thunder-pppzi?file=/src/App.js).

 ### An example with a facet